-We Tried Facial Massaging For a Month and Here’s What Happened
+I Tried Facial Massaging for a Month and Loved the Results

-In order to make facial massaging a habitual activity in my daily routine, I set an alarm (you may also try leaving a sticky note on your vanity mirror) at the same time every day to remind myself that I need to pencil in a facial massage after my evening regimen.
+In order to make facial massaging a habit in my daily routine, I set an alarm (you can also try leaving a sticky note on your vanity mirror) at the same time every day to remind myself to pencil in a facial massage after my evening regimen.
 However, by the second week, I was practically counting down the seconds until it was time for my little massage sesh.

 At the beginning of week two, I noticed a couple of changes to the appearance of my skin.
 One: my complexion had a subtle-looking glow to it.
 And two: My dry skin looked and felt softer and smoother than usual.
 By the end of the week, I noticed that the puffiness around my eyes appeared to be less noticeable.
-The results may take their sweet time, but, boy are they worth it!
+The results may take their sweet time, but they look worth it!

 For week three, I decided to switch things up product-wise and give pure facial oil a try (as opposed to the moisturizer and facial oil mixture I was using before).
 What I loved about using only facial oil was how easy it was to glide the facial massager over my complexion and how comforted and nourished my skin felt afterwards.

-Week four may have been the last week in my skin-care experiment, but it was definitely not the last week in my facial massaging journey — by the time week four rolled around, I couldn’t imagine life my beauty routine without it!
+Week four may have been the last week in my skincare experiment, but it was definitely not the last week in my facial massaging journey — by the time week four rolled around, I couldn’t imagine my beauty routine without it!

 As far as results go, the difference between my skin when I first started regular facial massages and my skin at the end of the four weeks was promising.
-The healthy-looking glow that I first saw in week two remained intact, and my skin looked and felt softer, smoother and more supple, and the puffy-looking bags under my eyes were less noticeable — minus a few days when I didn’t get enough shut-eye — they don’t call it beauty sleep for nothing!
+The healthy-looking glow that I first saw in week two remained intact, and my skin looked and felt softer, smoother and more supple.
+The puffy-looking bags under my eyes were also less noticeable, even on days my sleep schedule was lacking.
+This is a step I won’t be skipping in my skincare routine anytime soon.